-The actuarial revaluations are used to set future contribution rates and underpin the fund's most significant investment management policies, for example in terms of balance struck between longer term investment growth and short yield/return.
+This estimate is subject to significant variances based on changes to the underlying assumptions which are agreed with the actuary and have been summarised in Note 19.
+These actuarial revaluations are used to set future contribution rates and underpin the fund's most significant investment management policies, for example in terms of the balance struck between longer term investment growth and short-term yield/return.